fedspendingtransparency/usaspending-api/README.md

 ### Install Python and Create Virtual Environment

-The API's backend components currently run on Python 3.x.
+The API's backend components currently run on Python 3.5 or higher.
 These instructions will walk you through the process of installing Python and creating a Python-based virtual environment to house the API.
 A virtual environment will isolate the project and its libraries from those running on your local system and prevent potential conflicts.

 If you already have a Python development environment on your machine and a preferred way of managing it, feel free to skip to the next section.
 We wrote the directions below for folks who don't have a Python environment up and running yet and need the quickest way to get started.

-1. Install Python 3.x:
+1. Install Python 3.5 or higher:
-    * Windows and OSX users can download a 3.x Python installer here: [https://www.python.org/downloads/](https://www.python.org/downloads/ "Python installer downloads")
+    * Windows and OSX users can download a Python installer here: [https://www.python.org/downloads/](https://www.python.org/downloads/ "Python installer downloads")
-    * Linux users can install Python 3.x using their distribution's package manager.
+    * Linux users can install Python using their distribution's package manager.

-2. Use pip to install virtualenv (pip is Python's package manager and is automatically installed with Python 3.x):
+2. Use pip to install virtualenv (pip is Python's package manager and is automatically installed with Python):

         pip install virtualenv
 3. Use pip to install virtualenvwrapper: